MHedish/Hubitat/Drivers/RainBird-LNK/README.md

    - *Rain Bird LNK/LNK2 Zone Child – Zone 2*
    - etc.

+The command is exposed in the Commands menu so you can create the child devices directly in the Hubitat UI.

 You can safely run this command multiple times — existing zones are skipped, and any deleted zones are automatically re-created.

-You can also run the command directly from the Commands screen.

 > ⚠️ If the **Rain Bird LNK/LNK2 Zone Child** driver is not installed, you will see a warning in the logs instead of an error.